gpg/gpg4win/doc/README-BETA-en.txt

-  In case you are running a very strict firewall, you might run into problems because Kleopatra communicates with the other componentes via a so-called port a "localhost".
+  In case you are running a very strict firewall, you might run into problems because Kleopatra communicates with the other componentes via a so-called port at "localhost".
   Switching off the respective rule should help.

 - Installation package almost 40 MByte: